 Contents

-Cryptocurrency businesses in the U.S. face a complex regulatory landscape, that’s primarily overseen by the Financial Crimes Enforcement Network (FinCEN) and the U.S. Department of the Treasury.
+Cryptocurrency businesses in the US face a complex regulatory landscape that’s primarily overseen by the Financial Crimes Enforcement Network (FinCEN) and the US Department of the Treasury.

-These agencies enforce strict obligations, including registration, recordkeeping, reporting, and compliance with anti-money laundering (AML) rules under the Bank Secrecy Act (BSA).
+These agencies enforce strict obligations, including registration, recordkeeping, reporting, and compliance with Anti-Money Laundering (AML) rules under the Bank Secrecy Act (BSA).

 This article dives into the key aspects of FinCEN cryptocurrency regulation and provides actionable steps to help businesses meet these obligations effectively.